billpg/HashBack/README.md

 To add a little more detail, the client builds a claim for authentication in the form of a JSON object.
 That object's bytes are themselves hashed and the hash result string is published on the client's website.
 To complete the loop, the server gets that string in its own separate HTTP/TLS transaction.
 Once the server can confirm that the hash published on the client's website matches its own calculated hash for the supplied JSON object's bytes, the server passes the request.

+### "Isn't that like ACME?"
+(Let's Encrypt)

+Yes, the exchange used by ACME has a lot in common with HashBack, especially the "call me back" verification step at its core.
+HashBack does have these significant differences:

+*HashBack is a general purpose authentication mechanism*.
+You could use HashBack for any API that needs caller authentication.
+ACME is made for issuing TLS certificates and doesn't lend itself to other uses.

+*HashBack is simpler*.
+You can complete the exchange with two transactions - one in each direction.
+It can do this because it relies on TLS having already been setup with mutually trusted CAs.
+ACME needs three request/response transactions to issue a certificate.

+None of this is to denigrate ACME or Let's Encrypt.
+Indeed, this proposal is only possible because TLS has become ubiquitous and that's thanks to the Let's Encrypt project.
+We sitting on the shoulders of giants.

+I am very much open to the next version of this draft exchange reusing parts of ACME.
+Especially if we can keep it to two-transactions, or a security analysis reveals that we really do need that third transaction.

 ### Ahead of time.
 Before any of this can take place, the client's administrator (in their administrator role) will need to affirm to the remote server exactly what range of URLs the client has sole control over and wishes to use for HashBack authentication.
 Ideally, this would be a single fixed URL with a single query string parameter as only variation allowed.
 This URL must use TLS via the HTTPS scheme.